-By modulating the voltage applied to the gate of the MOSFET (Q{DRIVE}), the voltage that is applied to the fan is also modulated.
-When the V{OUT} pulse is high, the gate of the MOSFET is turned on, pulling the voltage at the drain of Q{DRIVE} to zero volts.
-This places the full 12V across the fan for the t{on} period of the pulse.
-When the duty cycle of the drive pulse is 100% (full on, t{on} = t), the fan will run at full speed.
-As the duty cycle is decreased (pulse on time " t{on} " is lowered), the fan will slow down proportionally.
-With the TC646B, TC648B and TC649B devices, the duty cycle is controlled by the V{IN} input and can also be terminated by the V{AS} input (auto-shutdown).
+By modulating the voltage applied to the gate of the MOSFET ( $Q{DRIVE}$ ), the voltage that is applied to the fan is also modulated.
+When the $V{OUT}$ pulse is high, the gate of the MOSFET is turned on, pulling the voltage at the drain of $Q{DRIVE}$ to zero volts.
+This places the full 12V across the fan for the ton period of the pulse.
+When the duty cycle of the drive pulse is 100% (full on, ton = t), the fan will run at full speed.
+As the duty cycle is decreased (pulse on time "ton" is lowered), the fan will slow down proportionally.
+With the TC642B and TC647B devices, the duty cycle is controlled by either the VIN or VMIN input, with the higher voltage setting the duty cycle.
 This is described in more detail in Section 5.5, "Output Drive Device Selection".